Zune HD: Web browser

 The browser features favorites and Bing search.
 The keyboard can be accessed by touching a text box, swiping up from the bottom bar of the browser and touching the address bar, or touching the magnifying glass (search) icon on the bottom bar of the browser.
 The keyboard has portrait orientation, with the keys bulging around the user's finger when touched.
 The web browser has pinch and stretch for zooming and page reorientation due to the built in accelerometer.
 The Zune HD web browser scores 5/100 in the Acid3 test.
 As of the launch, the Zune HD's web browser does not support Adobe Flash applications, such as video playback on YouTube, and no plans have been made to bring Flash support to the device.

 With the 4.3 firmware update, browsing performance was improved, and users can change the Internet settings to display the browser optimized for a Mobile device or for a PC experience.
 In addition, users can now enable "auto correct" and "auto capitalize" when using the keyboard to enter information, making it easier to type content into the browser.

 With the 4.5 firmware update, browsing performance was further improved.
 In addition, Smart DJ playlists, Picks, expanded video codec support, and the ability to download photos and sort favorites by name and date were included in the update.

 Metro

-The Zune HD was the forebearer of Microsoft's typography-based design language, Metro which ultimately came to fruition with Windows Phone.
+The Zune HD was the forebear of Microsoft's typography-based design language, Metro which ultimately came to fruition with Windows Phone.
 The short-lived Kin phones also share a similar typography focused design.
 It uses a font family called "Zegoe", which is a modified version of Microsoft's font family, Segoe.

 Technology news website Gizmodo labeled the Zune HD's UI as "an evolution of the PMP—not a devolution of some smartphone model.
 Every new feature it has is used to expand the way you absorb media, from the HD video output to the HD radio to the redesigned UI."